omlad93/Computer_Communication/README.md

-# Intro to Computer Communication EX01
+# Intro to Computer Communication<br>Programming Assignment #1
+The purpose of the exercise is to acquire a basic knowledge of the programming of socket mechanisms in your work environment.
+This assignment will also practice ECC: $Hamming(26,31,3)$.
+The exercise will be presented in pairs:
-Iris Taubkin 208410969
+**Iris Taubkin** 208410969
-Omri Elad 204620702
+**Omri Elad** 204620702

 ## General Information
-In order to build the solution correctly we used a 4 vs projects:
+In order to build the solution correctly we used a 4 Visual-Studio projects:
 one for each module (Sender, Receiver, Noisy-Channel) and utils functions library.
 In this way each solution can be built and debugged independently but code can still be shared.
 The main project (due to our definition) is `noisy_channel` but it can be configured differently.